SnuggleTrouble/udemy-investment-calculator/README.md

 Attempt at the ûdemy investment calculator from the react course.

-Make sure you "npm install" to get the node modules required to download the repository and run the app.
+Make sure after you've downloaded the repository that you enter "npm install" in the terminal to get the node modules required to run the app.